(As Amended, May, 2019)

 Section 4.
 Amendments

-These By-laws may be amended at any membership meeting of the organization by a simple majority of the Voting Members present and voting, provided that notice of the proposed amendment has been sent to all members in good standing at least four (4) weeks in advance of the meeting in the same manner as permitted for the notice of a membership meeting.
+These By-laws may be amended at any membership meeting of the organization by a simple majority of the Voting Members present and voting, provided that notice of the proposed amendment has been sent to all Voting Members at least four (4) weeks in advance of the meeting in the same manner as permitted for the notice of a membership meeting.

 Section 5.
 Elections

-The Election Meeting shall be held in January/February of each year, except for good cause shown.
-At the Election Meeting, the Nominating Committee shall conduct the elections, distribute and collect the ballots, count the votes cast, announce the results thereof, determine ties, and establish such election procedures as are not provided for herein and are not inconsistent with any provision of the Constitution and these By-laws.
+The Election Meeting shall be held in October/November of each year, except for good cause shown.
+At the Election Meeting, the Nominating Committee shall conduct the elections, distribute and collect the ballots, count the votes cast, announce the results thereof, determine ties, and establish such election procedures as are not provided for herein and are not inconsistent with any provision of the Constitution and these By- laws.

 At the Election Meeting, the Nominating Committee shall first present the names of all candidates to the members present.
 After acceptance or rejection of the Nominating Committee Report, nominations shall be recognized from the floor for any office.